-In addition to the barza Majlis, there traditionally were two other types of Majalis in the UAE: the Majlis of the Merchants and the Majlis of Justice.
+In addition to the barza, traditionally there were two other types of majalis in the United Arab Emirates: the Majlis of the Merchants and the Majlis of Justice.

-Merchant Majalis were open to all, but especially pearl divers, as it provided a way to raise funds for their journeys and to see that their families would receive basic foodstuffs, such as rice, flour and coffee.
-These Majalis were particularly busy during the pearling season, especially near the end, when pearl prices were negotiated.
+The Majlis of the Merchants was open to all, but especially pearl divers, as they provided a way of raising funds for their journeys and to ensure that their families would receive basic foodstuffs such as rice, flour and coffee.
+This type was busy during the pearling season, especially near the end, when pearl prices were negotiated.

 During the diving season, the Majlis was used as a platform to share stories about incidents at sea, as well as a space to address disputes among divers or between divers and traders.
-Storytelling, poetry recitals and other forms of entertainment also happened during these sessions.
+Storytelling, poetry recitals and other forms of entertainment also took place at these sessions.

-The Majlis of Justice specialised in dispensing Shari'a judgements and often dealt with cases passed up from barza and Merchants Majlis.
-Justice Majalis were recognised not only for settling disputes, but also for providing education on religious topics to attendees.
+The Majlis of Justice specialised in dispensing Shari'a judgments and often dealt with cases passed up from barza and merchants’ majalis.
+A Justice Majlis was recognised not only for settling disputes, but also for providing education on religious topics to attendees.
 The sessions traditionally opened from early morning until noon prayer, and then between the afternoon and sunset prayers.